aws-samples/aws-genai-llm-chatbot/README.md

 Before you begin using the solution, there are certain precautions you must take into account:

 - **Cost Management with self-hosted models on SageMaker**: Be mindful of the costs associated with AWS resources, especially with SageMaker models billed by the hour.
-While the sample is designed to be cost-effective, leaving serverful resources running for extended periods or deploying numerous LLMs can quickly lead to increased costs.
+While the sample is designed to be cost-effective, leaving serverful resources running for extended periods or deploying numerous LLMs/MLMs can quickly lead to increased costs.

 - **Licensing obligations**: If you choose to use any datasets or models alongside the provided samples, ensure you check the LLM code and comply with all licensing obligations attached to them.